What is 1080?

 1080 is readily soluble and dilutes quickly in water to low concentrations.
 Natural processes will break 1080 down in water to non-toxic by-products.

 More than 500 water samples have been taken after 1080 operations in the last five years.
 1080 residues have never been recorded in public drinking water supplies.

 What are the risks to native species?

 1080 is ideally suited for use in New Zealand because while introduced mammals are extremely vulnerable to the poison, monitoring shows most native species are not at significant risk from 1080 operations.

-On-going refinements in the use of 1080 have seen the amount of toxin used per hectare cut by up to 90% over the past decade.
+On-going refinements in the use of 1080 have seen the amount of toxin used per hectare cut by up to 80% over the past twenty years.
 Bait quality is now carefully controlled and baits are dyed dark green and have cinnamon lures which attract the possums and rats but repel most birds.